 - (a) Technical details about devices which you use to access GOG services, including: Internet and/or network connection (including your IP address); mobile device identifiers; your operating system, browser type or other software; your hardware details; or other technical details provided by your web browser.
 This is technical data about our users and their actions and patterns, which does not provide personal information;

 - (b) Details of your use of GOG services including, but not limited to: metrics information about when and how you use GOG services (such as what game(s) you are playing, your current status, your interactions with others); traffic data; your geographical location; your purchase history; emails received; and links accessed; your preferences and choices such as subscriptions, preferred language and currency; your friend lists on GOG.com; your communication via chat, game reviews, published posts on forum and other GOG Services;

-- (c) Other information required in order to help you with any queries/support you may need assistance with via the GOG forums or customer support; and
+- (c) Other information required in order to help you with any queries/support you may need assistance with via the GOG forums or customer support, including communications with you; and

 - (d) limited payment processing information, including as applicable your credit card number, name and email address (on a hashed/anonymised basis as applicable), payment methods, payment engine and transaction type; fraud risk score;

-- (e) any other information which you supply us via our services;
+- (g) any other information which you supply us via our services;

 4.3 A quick word about bug reports and crash logs: GOG software will generate bug or crash reports regarding GOG services – these reports will not mention your personal information.
 You can decide whether to submit these reports to GOG.com automatically.
 If you manually submit bug or crash reports to us, or if we contact you asking for feedback regarding crash or bug reports, then we may store them alongside your personal information.